 Basic net loss per common share is calculated by dividing the net loss attributable to common stockholders by the weighted-average number of shares of common stock outstanding during the period, without consideration of potentially dilutive securities.
 Diluted net loss per share is computed by dividing the net loss attributable to common stockholders by the weighted-average number of shares of common stock and potentially dilutive securities outstanding for the period.
-For purposes of the diluted net loss per share calculation, the redeemable convertible preferred stock, common stock warrants, common stock by the weighted to be potentially dilutive securities.
-Basic and diluted net loss attributable to common stock holders per share is presented in conformity with the two-class method required for participating securities as the redeemable convertible preferred stock is considered a participating security.
+For purposes of the diluted net loss per share calculation, the redeemable convertible preferred stock, common stock warrants, common stock subject to repurchase, and stock options are considered to be potentially dilutive securities.
+Basic and diluted net loss attributable to common stockholders per share is presented in conformity with the two-class method required for participating securities as the redeemable convertible preferred stock is considered a participating security.
 The Company's participating securities do not have a contractual obligation to share in the Company's losses.
 As such, the net loss is attributed entirely to common stockholders.
-Because the Company has reported an et loss for the reporting periods presented, the diluted net loss per common share is the same as basic net loss per common share for those periods.
+Because the Company has reported a net loss for the reporting periods presented, the diluted net loss per common share is the same as basic net loss per common share for those periods.